-Rhodesian Ridgeback vs Vizsla: Visual Differences
+Rhodesian Ridgeback vs. Vizsla: Visual Differences

 These dogs may appear similar to the untrained eye, but there are distinct visual differences between the two.
 Firstly, Ridgebacks are larger, taller, and more powerful than Vizslas and have a distinctive ridge of opposite-facing hair running down the length of their back, giving them their name.
 Ridgebacks also have longer tails, darker facial markings, and black noses, whereas Vizslas have brown or red noses.
 They are both solid in color, typically brown or rusty red all over their coats.

-Rhodesian Ridgeback vs Vizsla: Quick Overview
+Rhodesian Ridgeback vs. Vizsla: Quick Overview

-Vizslas were originally bred in Hungary as a pointing and retrieving dog for hunters and were famously used during World War 1 to deliver messages to soldiers.
+Vizslas were originally bred in Hungary as a pointing and retrieving dog for hunters and were famously used during World War I to deliver messages to soldiers.
 They were used mainly for pointing out and hunting small game like pheasant and partridge, earning them the nickname, “Hungarian Pointer.”
 The breed almost went extinct after the first and second world wars but was brought back from the brink by a few dedicated breeders and finally made its way to the U.S. in the early 1950s.
 These days, they are a popular working animal and are often used in search-and-rescue operations and as loyal companion animals.

 Vizslas are lively and athletic dogs that love to run, but when not working, they are affectionate and loyal companion animals to their families.
 These dogs become extremely attached to their owners and have a strong desire to be around people.
 They will suffer from separation anxiety if left alone for long periods.
-They have a history of working closely with humans, and this has led to them being known as Velcro animals today — they are known to seldom leave their owner’s side, and they crave their owner’s attention.
+They have a history of working closely with humans, and this has led to them being known as Velcro animals today.
+They are known to seldom leave their owner’s side, and they crave their owner’s attention.
 If you are away from home frequently, the Vizsla’s clingy character may become an issue.